-Each and every shirt I create I generally put under a different brand.
-This is so that someone cannot just come and copy everything I have created.
-Now when you come up with a brand name, this is your chance to grab the attention of someone scrolling through the Amazon results.
+In the past each and every shirt I created was generally put under a different brand.
+This was so that someone cannot just come and copy everything I have created.
+When you come up with a brand name, this is your chance to grab the attention of someone scrolling through the Amazon results.
 They will see a title and a brand and then a thumbnail.
 If your brand is related to what they are searching for, this increases the probability that they will click through.
 This way, you can group like t-shirts together into little niche stores.

 Each one of these optimization sections is just an exercise in pretending you are a potential customer.